j3pic/lisp-binary/README.md

 * Arrays: Fixed-length and Pascal-style counted arrays are directly supported.
 The element-type can be anything you could use elsewhere in the DEFBINARY form.
 The length of the "fixed-length" type of array is evaluated at runtime, and can incorporate the values of other fields.
 * Raw byte buffers.
 They read as integers instead of characters, and aren't subject to a character-encoding.
-* Offsets to data found later in the file.
+* Offsets to data found later in the file (you see the data pointed to, not the offset).
 * Other structs declared with DEFBINARY.

 It is also possible to declare fields whose type isn't chosen until runtime, and